Mrauk U riot: Aftermath

 The office of the State Counsellor of Myanmar released a statement after the riot, stating that the police response was justified by the storming of the administration office by protesters.
 Locals in Mrauk U subsequently demanded an impartial and independent investigation into the riot.
 In response, the Rakhine State Government announced it would send two teams of investigators, one from the central government in Naypyidaw and one from the state government in Sittwe.

-Eight protesters were detained in connection to the riot, and Aye Maung, who was supposed to speak at the event, was arrested for allegedly supporting the Arakan Army, a Rakhine insurgent group.
+Eight protesters were detained in connection to the riot, and Aye Maung, who was supposed to speak at the event, was arrested for allegedly supporting the Arakan Army, a Rakhine ethnic armed organisation.

 Bo Bo Min Thaik, the former administrative officer of Mrauk U who resigned after the riot, was found stabbed to death in a burning car on the Yangon–Sittwe Highway near the village of Thayattcho on 31 January 2018.
 Authorities blamed the Arakan Army, but stated that there was no evidence linking the murder to the riot.